brentmcconnell/brentmcconnell.github.io/_posts/2020-03-17-aks-external-dns.md

 In a recent project I was asked to configure an ingress controller so that host names specified in ingress objects would automatically create DNS records.
 This is exactly what the ExternalDNS project does.
-Unfortuately, even though there is a section for configuring it on Azure, it wasn't easy.
-This post walks through getting it up and running and demonstrates its usage in Azure Government.
+Unfortuately, even though there is a section for configuring it on Azure, it wasn't straightforward.
+This post walks through getting it up and running and also demonstrates its usage in Azure Government.

 ## Problem